tethysplatform/tethys/docs/installation/production/manual/system_dependencies.rst

             sudo systemctl disable nginx

-    **CentOS**:
+    **Rocky Linux**:

         .. code-block:: bash

-            sudo yum install -y nginx
+            sudo dnf install -y nginx

     .. note::

-        These instructions are based on `How To Install Nginx on Ubuntu 20.04 <https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04>`_ and `How to Install Nginx on CentOS 8 <https://linuxize.com/post/how-to-install-nginx-on-centos-8/>`_.
+        These instructions are based on `How To Install Nginx on Ubuntu 20.04 <https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-20-04>`_ and `How to Install Nginx on Rocky Linux 8 <https://linuxize.com/post/how-to-install-nginx-on-centos-8/>`_.

 Apache (Optional)
 =================